 - If you want a free alternative to Lightroom, give Darktable a shot

-As these programs all have free trials available, I would highly recommend picking a couple of options that sound good to you and trying them out, to see which you prefer.
+As these programs all have free trials available (or money back guarantees), I would highly recommend picking a couple of options that sound good to you and trying them out, to see which you prefer.

 Editing photos is a very intensive process, involving a lot of disk reads and writes as well as processing power.
 A powerful desktop PC will be the best option, but you can also get a laptop with photo editing capabilities.
 See my guide to the best laptops for photo editing here which also has tips on what specifications to look for.

-That’s it for my guide to Lightroom alternative for photo editing.
+That’s it for my guide to Lightroom alternatives for photo editing.
 If you found this useful, you might enjoy some of my other photography content.
 Here are some articles to get you started.

 - We have a guide to how to use a compact camera, how to use a DSLR camera, and how to use a mirrorless camera.
 We also have a guide to how a DSLR works

 - Knowing how to compose a great photo is a key photography skill.
 See our guide to composition in photography for lots of tips on this subject